 Agnese is a senior policy analyst at the Latvia-based think-tank Providus, where she conducts research on migration and integration policies.
-She is also a researcher at Political Research Institute of the University of Latvia, and a PhD candidate in International Relations at Koç University (Istanbul).
-With her work Agnese provides expertise on migration and integration policies to international organizations and research projects.
+She is also PhD candidate in International Relations at Koç University and researcher at the Advanced Social and Political Research Institute of the University of Latvia, where she is engaged in the National Research project “Development of a sustainable and cohesive society in Latvia: solutions to challenges posed by demography and migration” .
+With her work Agnese provides expertise on migration and integration policies to international organizations and projects.
 Twitter: @AgneseLace

 Karolina is Associate Professor in Human Geography at the University of South-Eastern Norway.
 Her current scholarly research focuses on migration studies (in particular in Central and Western Europe, and Turkey), urban sociology, heritage studies, ethnographic methods, visual sociology, and the use of visual methods in migration studies.
 Karolina is a member of the International Sociological Association, the International Visual Sociology Association, the IMISCOE-DIVCULT standing committee, and the Nordic Migration Research Network.

 Stefano is social anthropologist and Marie Skłodowska-Curie Research Fellow at the Institute for Research into Superdiversity of the University of Birmingham, where he conducts a project entitled ‘RETRY: Resilience and Resignation among Transnational Roma and non-Roma Youths’.
 His research interests are in the field of migration, mobilities, youth, and minority studies.
 While using ethnography as the main approach to explore these topics, he is also an expert in the areas of policy analysis and evaluation.
 Stefano has also a growing interest in collaborative and audio-visual research methods.
 Twitter: @StePiemontese.